These low-carb salmon patties feature just a few simple ingredients but a big on flavor.

 Our Classic Salmon Patties recipe is number one on our blog and our Pinterest boards.
 Maybe we should start calling these the BEST SALMON PATTIES!
 But we love this low-carb version even better.
 That’s because these salmon patties are fast, easy (only 6 ingredients), delicious, kid-approved, and diet-friendly, whether it be low carb, keto or gluten-free.

 Barbara makes salmon patties quite often – they are a favorite of her daughters (her husband isn’t as big of a fan).
 So Barbara usually plans to make them when her husband has an evening meeting or is traveling for work.
 She invites our cousin Janet to dinner on these evenings as she’s a HUGE fan of Barbara’s salmon patties!

-Our mom also made this exact recipe growing up.
-The delicious aroma of these frying up on the stovetop take us right back to our childhood.
+Our mom also made this exact recipe using canned salmon growing up.
+The delicious aroma of these frying up on the stove top take us right back to our childhood.

 Low-Carb Salmon Patties Ingredient List